sixcious/url-incrementer/_docs/HELP.md

 #### Where Are The Cryptographic Hashes Saved?
 The cryptographic hashes are *only* saved to your local extension storage space on your PC (not in a sync'd cloud storage space).
 You can always delete them in the Options > Saved URLs section or by clicking the Reset Options button.
 Also, if you uninstall the extension, the hashes are also automatically removed (along with all your other saved settings).
 We do not save anything outside the extension storage space allotted to us.

-#### Recognizing Saved URLs
+#### Exact URLs vs Partial URLs - Which Should I Use?
-Because we save URLs just like passwords, the URLs must match exactly for it to be recognized (except for the part/number you selected to increment).
-For example, if you save https://www.example.com/abc/page=1 then https://www.example.com/xyz/page=1 will not be recognized because of the difference in abc and xyz.
+Because URLs are saved just like passwords, *Exact URLs* must match exactly for it to be recognized (except for the part/number you selected to increment).
+However, sometimes -- most especially on image boards or when you do searches -- sites will add tags and other parameters to the URL.
+In these cases, a **Partial URL** will work the best and allow you to match all the variances.
+For example, say you save a partial URL `https://www.site.com/posts` with an Increment of say, 42, then both `https://www.site.com/posts/tags=abc&page=0` and `https://www.site.com/posts/tags=xyz&page=0` will both be "recognized" and allow you to increment the page=0 to 42.
+So long as any site starts with your partial URL `https://www.site.com/posts`, then whatever follows (e.g. the `/tags=` part) won't matter and it's considered a "match!"

 ## Shuffle URLs
 Click the Shuffle (crossed-arrows) icon to turn this mode on.